lgtm-migrator/vsarVSTS-Test-Case-Explorer/src/TestCaseExplorer/Overview.md

 We need your feedback!
 Here are some ways to connect with us:

-- Add a review below.
+- Add a comment in the Q&A section below and please add an actionable review.
 - Send us an [email](mailto://mktdevlabs@microsoft.com).

 Review the [list of features and resolved issues of latest tools and extensions](https://aka.ms/vsarreleases) for information on the latest releases.